dionferns/House-Prices-Prediction-Kaggle-Advanced-Regression-Techniques-/README.md

-Here’s a professional and well-structured `README.md` tailored to your House Prices prediction project for GitHub:

----

 # House Prices Prediction (Kaggle - Advanced Regression Techniques)

 This project tackles the **House Prices: Advanced Regression Techniques** competition on [Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques), where the goal is to predict the final sale price of homes in Ames, Iowa, using various features like property characteristics, location, and quality indicators.